Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Setting the Scene

 So there I was, freshly relocated to Singapore and absolutely ready to carve out some masterpieces from wood.
-I mean, how great would it be to have my own handmade in my apartment?
+I mean, how great would it be to have my own handmade coffee table in my apartment?
 Just picture it: my friends and I, gathered ’round, admiring my handiwork.
 The idea popped into my mind, and it just wouldn’t let go.
 But man, did I have a lot to learn before I made that vision come true.

-What caught me off guard was just how accessible—and bewildering—the woodworking scene is here.
-Like, you think you know what a planing tool is, but trust me, there’s a whole world of tools waiting for you to misidentify them.
-I walked into this shop, The Wood Hut or something like that, and, wow, the smell of hit me like a warm hug.
+What caught me off guard was just how —and bewildering—the woodworking scene is here.
+Like, you think you know what a planing is, but trust me, there’s a whole world of tools waiting for you to misidentify them.
+I walked into this shop, The Wood Hut or something like that, and, wow, the smell of cedar hit me like a warm hug.
 You walk in thinking you’ll just grab a piece of wood and maybe a saw, but it’s like stepping into a candy store where you can’t decide which chocolate is going to give you a stomach ache.

 The Big Purchase